 6. Repair System Files Using SFC

-In rare cases, the problem could be due to System Files becoming damaged or corrupted.
+In rare cases, the problem could be due to the System Files becoming damaged or corrupted.

-Type Command Prompt in the Search bar > right-click on Command Prompt App in the Search results and select Run As Adiministrator option.
+1. Type Command Prompt in the Search bar > right-click on Command Prompt App in Search results and select Run As Adiministrator option.

-Patiently wait for Windows to scan the computer for System File Errors and fix them.
+3. Wait for Windows to scan the computer for system file errors and fix them.

 7. Repair System Files Using DISM

-Wait for the DISM tool to check your computer for errors and fix them.
+3. Wait for the DISM tool to check the computer for errors and fix them.

-After the DISM command has finished running, restart the computer and run the SFC command once again to replace remaining corrupted files (if any) with the correct ones.
+After the DISM process is completed, restart the computer and run the SFC command once again to replace the remaining corrupted files (if any).